Facebook Twitter Instagram

-Steps to Change Default data Directory in MySQL
+Steps to Change the Default Data Directory

 sudo systemctl stop mysql